 Future of the Cryosphere

 In Lab 4, you explored the history of the cryosphere and looked at indicators of past climate, including ice cores.
-Now, you will consider the future of the cryosphere in a changing climate and how scientists use models to make predictions about climate.
+Now, you will consider the future of the cryosphere in a changing climate and how scientists use models to make predictions.

 To complete a climate model, the physical equations, which represent how the spheres interact, are coupled with scenarios (described below) of how Earth's human population, land use, and economy could evolve.
 Once a climate model is run, the model output data is compared with the observed data from the past.
 This process allows scientists to check the accuracy of the models.

 Worldwide, various teams of scientists have modeled climate change and the subsequent impacts to the year 2100 and beyond.
 While the models show that rising global temperatures generally characterize the future world, human behavior will determine how dramatic the changes may be.

 What is a scenario?

 There are four commonly used scenario families.
 They are labeled A1, A2, B1, and B2.
 The scenarios describe the relationships between the forces driving greenhouse gas and aerosol emissions and their potential future change during the 21st century for the globe.
 The most recent models also include pathways representing different projections of a set of influential socioeconomic factors, including population growth, technological development, economic development, and their associated energy, land use, and emission implications.